 Battery size is determined by AH, which means Amp Hours.
 The higher the AH will mean the larger capacity of battery, and therefore the further you can go.
 Again, this will mean more weight that the rider needs to account for.

-There are two main types of brakes you will see in e-scooters – Disk brakes and drum brakes, which can be single or dual.
+There are two main types of brakes you will see in electric scooters, disk brakes and drum brakes, which can be single or dual.

 Disk brakes meanwhile are located externally and can generally handle more strenuous breaking conditions than drum brakes.